oktadev/okta-blog/_source/_posts/2020-07-20-easy-user-sync-hooks.md

 type: awareness
 ---

-Okta is an identity platform focused on making authentication easy to build with minimal code, and you’ll often hear us say that by using Okta you’ll never have to build authentication again.
+Okta is an identity platform focused on making authentication easy to build with minimal code, and you'll often hear us say that by using Okta you'll never have to build authentication again.

 A lot of companies benefit from using our platform, which allows them to easily prompt for multi-factor authentication (MFA) based on contextual policies, offer self-service password resets and registration, and of course authentication, including federation to enterprise identity providers and social media accounts.
-(If you’re interested in learning more, we have a ton of resources, including quick start guides in several languages on our [developer site](https://developer.okta.com/docs/).)
+(If you're interested in learning more, we have a ton of resources, including quick start guides in several languages on our [developer site](https://developer.okta.com/docs/).)

 When it comes to authentication flows, you may want to trigger secondary steps after particular events in Okta, including generating tickers, sending an email, or initating some process in a user lifecycle flow.

 Syncing Okta user updates to additional user stores is a common requirement.
 The good news is, this is easy to do with Okta Event Hooks.
 Whether the system requiring an update is a third-party CRM tool or a company-maintained database, Okta Event Hooks give you the option to push user information updates every time an account or profile is created, updated, or deleted.

-The following guide will show you in less than 15 minutes how to create and use an event hook to add a user to a database after they’re created in Okta.
+The following guide will show you in less than 15 minutes how to create and use an event hook to add a user to a database after they're created in Okta.

-But first let’s address a few key questions you may be wondering.
+But first let's address a few key questions you may be wondering.

 ## What Are Event Hooks?

-If you're familiar with webhooks, then you’ll recognize event hooks as similar in functionality, but with a specific tie to events that occur in Okta.
+If you're familiar with webhooks, then you'll recognize event hooks as similar in functionality, but with a specific tie to events that occur in Okta.
 Essentially, Okta Event Hooks are outbound calls from Okta that extend the steps and/or functionality of selected Okta events..

 The calls take the form of HTTPS REST calls that pass a JSON object containing event information to a URL that you specify, kicking off a process flow in a codebase you maintain and host.

-Event hooks require a web service with an internet-accessible endpoint.In this example we’ll use Glitch, a simple to use app-hosting platform to both host and run our custom process flow.
-If you’re interested in learning more, review our (Event Hooks Page)[https://developer.okta.com/docs/concepts/event-hooks/], which also includes a [list of eligible event hook triggers](https://developer.okta.com/docs/reference/api/event-types/?q=event-hook-eligible).
+Event hooks require a web service with an internet-accessible endpoint.In this example we'll use Glitch, a simple to use app-hosting platform to both host and run our custom process flow.
+If you're interested in learning more, review our (Event Hooks Page)[https://developer.okta.com/docs/concepts/event-hooks/], which also includes a [list of eligible event hook triggers](https://developer.okta.com/docs/reference/api/event-types/?q=event-hook-eligible).

-OK,let’s get started.
+OK,let's get started.

-All the code is already written for you, all you have to do is copy the application I created, create an event hook and API token, and you’re ready for testing.
-I’m using Node.js, but if a different language is preferred you can simply convert the steps I’m using to the language of your choice.
+All the code is already written for you, all you have to do is copy the application I created, create an event hook and API token, and you're ready for testing.
+I'm using Node.js, but if a different language is preferred you can simply convert the steps I'm using to the language of your choice.

 ## Using Event Hooks in Okta